The Legend of Korra: Worldwide

 The Legend of Korra is broadcast subtitled or dubbed on Nickelodeon channels outside of the U.S.

 In Germany, the first and second seasons received a German-language broadcast on Nickelodeon Germany.
 The third and fourth seasons are broadcast in 2015 on the German Nicktoons pay TV channel.
 In France, only the first season has been broadcast on Nickelodeon France and J-One.
 A fandub project to complete the French dub was launched in 2015.

 In 2017, the Kenya Film Classification Board banned The Legend of Korra, together with the cartoon series The Loud House, Hey Arnold!, Steven Universe, Clarence and Adventure Time, from being broadcast in Kenya.
 According to the Board, the reason was that these series were "glorifying homosexual behavior".

 Streaming and home media

-Since August 14, 2020, The Legend of Korra is available for streaming on Netflix in the United States.
+The Legend of Korra got added to Netflix for streaming on August 14, 2020 in the United States.
+The Legend of Korra was removed from Netflix on April 16, 2025 in the United States.

 All episodes of the series have also been released through digital download services, DVD and Blu-ray formats.
 The DVD releases contain extra features such as audio commentary from the creators, cast and crew for some episodes, and the Blu-ray releases contain commentary for additional episodes.

 The following table indicates the release dates of the DVD and Blu-ray versions of the series: